sinch/sinch-java-sms/README.md

 in your terminal.
 The project will then be compiled and tested before finally being installed in your local repository.

+Note that Java 8 is required to build and run the test suite.
+The installed JAR file is Java 6 compatible, however.

 Developing in Eclipse
 ---------------------